If you’re trying to figure out the differences between a business and domain name, then you’ll find your answers here.

 Starts at $0 + state fees and only takes 5-10 minutes

-Your business name and domain do not need to match.
+The answer: your business name and domain don’t need to match.
 The primary difference between business and domain names is that a business name is used for identification, branding and legal purposes, whereas a domain name is a digital website address.
+There’s no legal requirement that they have to match (only practical ones).

-This article will answer all of your questions about business vs domain – when they should and should not match – complete with name examples.
-Plus I included my top tips on how to get a good name for your website when your business name website is unavailable.
+In this article, we’ll answer all of your questions about business and domain names, when they should and should not match, and some practical examples.
+We’ll also include some top tips on how to get a good name for your website when your preferred business name website is unavailable.

 When it comes down to choosing an online name for your brand there are many things you need to consider.
-One of them is whether your company name should be the same as your website name or not.
+One of them is whether your company name should be the same as your website name.

 So, does your company name really need to be in your domain name?

-Keep reading to learn how to select the perfect domain name for your new business – that is closely related and brand-building too!
+Keep reading to learn how to select the perfect domain name for your new business.
+But before we do that, let’s review some of the basics.

 A domain name, also known as a Web site address, is the URL under which a particular website is accessible to Internet visitors.

-Examples that include the organization names include www.Apple.com for Apple products and www.RedCross.org for the American Red Cross.
+Examples of domain names that include the organization names include www.Apple.com for Apple products and www.RedCross.org for the American Red Cross.

 Examples that do not include the organization’s name are www.Equality.com for Salesforce and Insider.com for Business Insider.

-This type of website address that specifies its geographical location on the Web – for example, www.yoursite.com is based in America whereas www.yoursite.uk is registered in the United Kingdom.
+There is another type of website address that can specify a site’s geographical location on the Web.
+For example, www.yoursite.com would be based in America whereas www.yoursite.uk would be registered in the United Kingdom.

-Additionally, it could be the name you use on your business cards, store signs and brochures.
+Either way, your legal business name is the name you must use on legal contracts and business agreements.
+It could also be the name you use on your business cards, store signs, and brochures.
 However, your business name does not necessarily need to be used as your brand name.
 The next section will discuss the differences between business names and brand names in which is best for your startup.

 In the past, matching names were important.
-As the internet has grown, and major companies began using alternative domain website names such as Johnson & Johnson using Baby.com, it has become less important to have your business name match your domain URL.
+But as the internet has grown, it’s become less important to have your business name match your domain URL.
+Even big brands like Johnson & Johnson use Baby.com as their name.

 In fact, in many cases, it is better to NOT match the two names.
 Read on to learn about when to match or not match your business and domain names.